 Fast Path to a New Career

 Starting a home inspection business is relatively easy and cost-effective, especially when comparing to other self-starter opportunities.
 Currently, there is no nation-wide regulatory body for home inspection; it is regulated by the provinces.
 British Columbia, for instance, requires home inspectors to go through 6 steps in order to become a licensed member of Consumer Protection BC, an organization that promotes a fair marketplace for BC consumers and businesses by regulating different business sectors.
-The steps include completing 150 academic hours with a Consumer Protection BC-approved Home Inspection program, writing a designation exam, going through practical training and peer evaluation, and obtaining insurance and license.
+The steps include completing 150 academic hours with a Consumer Protection BC-approved Home Inspection Course, writing a designation exam, going through practical training and peer evaluation, and obtaining insurance and license.
 You can become a practising member as soon as you complete those steps!
 The whole process usually takes about 1 – 1.5 years.

 Control of Time